AI takes over – and that's good news

 In an AI-driven work environment, the priority shifts from pure computing power to user experience.
 Technology that works intuitively and aligns with how people think takes precedence.
 Think of the rise of AR and VR in training and design, or emotion-aware AI and voice control that refine the interaction between humans and machines.

-The technology itself is increasingly fading into the background.
+The technology itself increasingly fades into the background.
 What matters is how a system feels.
-Whether it works the way you think.
+Whether it works as you think.
 This makes the interface – and thus the user – more important than ever.

 Augmented intelligence in practice

-The future of IT lies not in AI that replaces humans, but in AI that enhances humans.
+The future of IT lies not in AI replacing humans, but in AI enhancing humans.
 Augmented intelligence supports decision-making without taking it over.
-It helps structure information, accelerates creative processes, and enables the processing of more data points without losing overview.
+It helps structure information, accelerates creative processes, and enables the processing of more data points without losing oversight.

 For IT professionals, this means a shift in skills.
-Technical expertise remains relevant but is complemented by contextual understanding, communication skills, and ethical insight.
+Technical expertise remains relevant but is supplemented with contextual understanding, communication skills, and ethical insight.
 The question is no longer just what you build, but also: why, for whom, and with what impact?

 The new role of the IT professional

-The IT professional is changing from executor to director.
-You assemble the tools, define the parameters, and evaluate the outcomes.
-Questions become more important, such as: is the technology configurable, understandable, and adaptable to existing workflows?
-And what are the implications regarding privacy, bias, or dependency?
+The IT professional is transforming from executor to director.
+You assemble the tools, define the parameters, and assess the outcomes.
+Questions become more important, such as: is the technology configurable, understandable, and integrable into existing workflows?
+And what are the implications for privacy, bias, or dependency?

 The technological choices you make will determine not only how efficiently you work but also to what extent humans remain central in that process.